Plebware/Plebware.github.io/author/non-fiction/silent-battles/_posts/2026-08-11-silent-battles-part-3-moldy-viennas.md

 And there is still tomorrow.

-I don't know what tomorrow's provision will look like.
+I don't know what to tomorrow's provision will look like.

 I don't know where the next meal will come from.